Mushroom Compost: What It Is, What It Does, And How To Make It

 What Does Mushroom Compost Used For?

 Mushroom compost itself is not a suitable replacement for soil.
 While it works quite well for growing mushrooms, it isn’t as good for other plants.
 A good mix of 25% spent mushroom compost to 75% soil is a good ratio to start out with for container use, and you can fine-tune it from there.
+It’s definitely a viable soil amendment.

 While the fertilizer capability of mushroom compost is low, it still exists.
 It’s a slow-release fertilizer at about a 2-1-1 level.
 It’s low in heavy metals, but can be higher in soluble salts than other fertilizer choices.
 Mushroom compost pH levels are around 6.6, putting it in the neutral range.

 Blended into soil, mushroom compost provides a readily-available source of organic material, which retains water and help to amend clay-like soils over time.
-However, it shouldn’t be used to replace your standard compost.
+However, mushroom compost shouldn’t be used to replace your standard compost.
 It can actually hold too much water for your soil, and can become waterlogged and problematic to plants.

-It can be an effective mulch product when fresh, as weed seeds find it more difficult to take root in.
+Mushroom compost can be an effective mulch product when fresh, as weed seeds find it more difficult to take root in.
 As it breaks down further, it should be worked into the soil.
 If you’re doing a no-till garden, you can simply overlay the mulch layers with other soil layers.

-Because most companies sterilize the spent mushroom compost for sale before bagging it, it will have no microorganisms in it.
-Many people want the beneficial microorganisms that dwell in soil to help protect their plants from diseases and pests like root knot nematodes.
+Because most companies sterilize the spent mushroom compost for sale before bagging it, it will have no beneficial microorganisms in it.
+Many people want the beneficial microorganisms that dwell in garden soil to help protect their plants from diseases and pests like root knot nematodes.

 Using some compost tea or blending regular compost into your mushroom compost will restore these microorganisms.
 It will then be “live” material, and the microorganisms will help break it down too.